Client Relationship Summary for Retail Investors

 How do your financial professionals make money?

-Our investment professionals are compensated in various ways.
-First, they are compensated through a base salary and an annual bonus.
-Certain investment professionals also participate in the firm’s annual carried interest programs, which are specific to a strategy and/or fund as well as a broader pool that represents our investment activities more generally and are granted based on an individual’s performance, seniority, tenure and overall contributions to the firm.
-Our investment professionals may also participate in other discretionary deferred compensation programs and long-term incentive plans, which have a range of vesting periods and, in certain cases, are linked to the investment performance of our products.
+Our investment professionals are compensated in various ways including salary, discretionary bonus, carried interest, Long Term Incentive Plans (LTIP) and participation in the firm’s profits.
+We believe this mix of both short- and long-term incentives help ensure appropriate retention and alignment with our clients.
+Annual salary increase levels and bonus payments are discretionary and are determined based on an employee’s performance, their business/department’s performance, and the overall success of the firm.
+For clarification, only certain investment professionals participate in the firm’s annual carried interest programs, which are specific to a strategy and/or fund as well as a broader pool that represents our investment activities more generally and are granted based on an individual’s performance, seniority, tenure and contributions to the firm.
+Our investment professionals may also participate in long-term incentive plans, which have a range of vesting periods and, in certain cases, are linked to the investment performance of our products.
 While awards based on shorter-term performance may incentivize our investment professionals to invest in a manner that may be riskier or more speculative than would otherwise be the case, we believe that the mix of both short- and long-term incentives help ensure appropriate retention of investment professionals and alignment with our clients’ interests.

 Do you or your financial professionals have legal or disciplinary history?